greenelab/manubot-gpt-manuscript/manuscript.md

 ![
 **Abstract of CCC.**
 Original text is on the left and suggested revision on the right.
+Single words are not underlined/highlighed in this case because the revision completely overhauled the text.
 ](images/diffs/abstract/ccc-abstract.svg "Diffs - CCC abstract"){#fig:abstract:ccc width="75%"}

 We applied the AI-based revision workflow to the CCC abstract (Figure @fig:abstract:ccc).